 As part of the Mass Change process, SSI income records will be automatically updated with information from the SDX COLA file.
-This file, received from Social Security in late November 2019, provides income amounts for all SSI recipients in the state of Kansas.
+This file, received from Social Security in late November 2020, provides income amounts for all SSI recipients in the state of Kansas.
 KEES will use the information to update income information using the rules below.

 If a new Income Record is added, it is added with an Income Type of 'Family Medical'.
 If it is updating an existing record, the current Income Type will be used.
-The current record will be automatically end dated with an effective date of 1/31/2020 and the new record will begin 2/1/2020.
+The current record will be automatically end dated effective 1/31/2021 and the new record will begin 2/1/2021.

 Any New Medical Condition is added as 'SSI - Disabled'.
-The effective date of the new Medical Condition will be 2/1/2020.
+The effective date of the new Medical Condition will be 2/1/2021.